 packed_trxfield and cached to

 unpacked_trx.
 If the signed transaction was stored uncompressed, it is simply copied verbatim to

-signaturesfield allows a quick signature validation of the transaction without requiring a full decompression of the transaction.
+signaturesfield allows a quick signature validatio of the transaction without requiring a full decompression of the transaction.

 actor:permissionpairs specified in all the actions enclosed within the transaction.
 This linkage is done through the authority table for the given permission (see Accounts and Permissions: 3.
 Permissions).
 The actual signing key is obtained by querying the wallet associated with the signing account on the client where the application is run.